Missions at Callahan First Baptist Church

 Why no special offerings or fundraisers

-You may have noticed the absence of fundraisers at First Baptist Church Callahan.
+You may have noticed the absence of fundraisers at Callahan First.
 And, that is because of the belief that God’s people have the resources to fund what He has called them to do.
-Also, if the people of First Baptist Church Callahan are giving by faith the amount God has called them to give, they will not have extra money left over for fundraisers.
+Also, if the people of Callahan First are giving by faith the amount God has called them to give, they will not have extra money left over for fundraisers.

 It is a simple two-letter word but requires a great deal of faith to enact.
 GO.
 This is the command that Jesus gave to His followers, “go make disciples.”
-At First Baptist Church Callahan there are several options for you to consider when being obedient to how God might like you to go.
+At Callahan First there are several options for you to consider when being obedient to how God might like you to go.

 Short Term trip